 The US military has customs and courtesies.
 Wearing the service’s uniform is an example of a custom.
 Rendering a hand salute is a courtesy, albeit a required one.
-The Six Armed Services All Warrant and Commissioned Officers receive a hand salute by all enlisted at various times.
-Senior officers receive a hand salute by junior Warrant and/or Commissioned Officers.
-That …
+The Six Armed Services All Warrant and Commissioned Officers of the Army, Marine Corps, Navy, Air Force, Space Force, and Coast Guard receive a hand salute by all US military enlisted and …

 Excellence is More Than “Clean”